 7A Bracketology

-For Class 7A, there is a new playoff format starting this season.
+For Class 7A, the playoff format is different than 1A-6A.
 Please read more about it here.
-Things will look a little different than they have the last decade for 7A so please read the post for more specifics!
+Last year was the first year for it and things will continue to look a little different than they have the last decade for 7A so please read the post for more specifics!

 The boring, but important stuff: